Have you ever left a website because it was difficult to use?

 Follow WCAG standards

-Roughly 15% of people across the globe live with some form of a disability.
-You don’t want to discourage or discriminate anyone from visiting your website.
+Roughly 1.3 billion people across the globe live with some form of a disability.
+You don’t want to discourage or discriminate against anyone visiting your website.
 Everyone is entitled to a good experience.

-Here are some of the categories of disabilities that can affect people on the web:
+Here are some of the categories of disabilities that can affect how people experience webpages:

 About 300 million people in the world are color blind.
 That doesn’t necessarily mean that they see in black and white.
 It just means they process certain colors differently.
 You need to make sure your website isn’t using conflicting colors that can’t be processed by people with visual impairments.